itom-project/itom/docs/userDoc/source/05_plugins/development/plugin-params.rst

 Class *ParamBase*
 -----------------

-The class **ParamBase** consists of the following main elements or member variables, which however are only accessible by corresponding getter- or setter-methods:
+The class :cpp:class:`ParamBase` consists of the following main elements or member variables, which however are only accessible by corresponding getter- or setter-methods:

 .. c:member:: m_type

     This variable contains an OR combination of the data type, covered by the parameter container as well as some additional falgs (read-only, auto-save).
 Read the section :ref:`plugin-params-typesFlags` for more information about the type.

     The type part of this member is obtained by **getType()**, the flags can be obtained by **getFlags()**.

 .. c:member:: char *m_pName

      This char-pointer contains the name of the parameter.
 This name is for example used for accessing the parameter in the python's *setParam* or *getParam* method and usually you can also use this name as keyword in a python argument list of appropriate method calls.

      Access the name of a parameter by using **getName()**.

 .. c:member:: values

     There are three further member variables which are used in order to store the variable content of the parameter container.
     Reading and writing these values is only done by the constructor or the methods **getVal<_Tp>** and **setVal<_Tp>**.

 Typical creations for parameters of class **ParamBase** are: